katarighe/microverse-capstone-project-1/README.md

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>
-This capstone project is built using the following items:
+This capstone project is built and configured using the following tools:

 <details>
   <summary>Languages</summary>